Sutlej: Historical course

 Map of Ferozepore district, 13 July 1891.
 The old bank of the Sutlej river is marked.

 Prior to the 11th century, the Sutlej river actually did not connect with the Indus river but rather flowed into the Hakra or Ghaggar river in Bikaner using one or more old channels.
 Some of these old channels were the Sirhind channel, between Sirsa and Bhatnair, and from Sirsa back to Tohana and Ropar.
 There were also the three Naiwals.
-Few centuries ago, Sutlej river was merging with the Ghaggar river to discharge in to the Arabian sea.
+A few centuries ago, the Sutlej river merged with the Ghaggar river to discharge in to the Arabian sea.
 In approx. 1797 BC, the course of the Sutlej river moved towards the north to join the Beas river.
 By 1750–1800, the Sutlej river absorbed the old bed of the Beas which ran through the high-bar of the Bari Doab.
 From 1882–1903, the Sutlej shifted northward in the Ludhiana district of a distance of 1.6 km at different points within Ludhiana Tehsil and Samrala Tehsil, while it shifted around a mile northward in Jagraon Tehsil.
 After a large amount of snowfall in 1988 in Bhakra, there was flooding downstream, which caused a shift in the course of the Sutlej.
 In modern-times, reports of the river shifting up to 3 km at various points in Punjab, most principally at Phillaur, Noormahal, and Nakodar.
 Sand-mining is a possible cause for some of the recent shifts in the river's course.